Left Blog

 Today’s left ideology made here.

-Conservatives: equality would remove life’s goals
+Conservatives: Equality would remove life’s goals

 Chaotic